 - negotiations before the Employee's Defense Office (Procuraduría de las Defensa del Trabajo)

 - labor litigation before the federal and local board in Mexico

 - labor litigation and writ of amparo appeals

 - non-compete agreements

 Leading Lawyers on Your Side

 Members of Holland & Knight's Mexico Practice have been selected for inclusion in leading industry publications based on their work in the region.
-A number of our attorneys are ranked in the 2016 edition of Chambers Latin America, as well as 2015 editions of Chambers Global, Chambers Latin America and LatinLawyer250.
+A number of our attorneys are ranked in the 2016 edition of Chambers Latin America, as well as 2015 editions of The Legal 500 Latin America, Chambers Global and LatinLawyer250.
 Holland & Knight was also recognized by Petróleo & Energía as one of Mexico's "Top 100 Influential Leaders in The Energy Sector" for 2015 and by LatinFinance 2014 for its role in Fibra UNO's US$2.5 billion follow-on public offering named the "Follow-On Equity Deal of the Year."